- Oracle has leveled some heavy criticisms at Rimini Street.

 Neither this article nor any other article on the Brightwork website is paid for by a software vendor, including Oracle, SAP or their competitors.
 As part of our commitment to publishing independent, unbiased research; no paid media placements, commissions or incentives of any nature are allowed.

-Search Our Other Oracle and Database Content
+Search Our Other Oracle Support Content

 “As China grows increasingly powerful, its ability to constrain the free speech of organizations that wish to enter or flourish in the Chinese market grows in tandem.
 From tech giants to Hollywood studios to the American Bar Association, American organizations have censored themselves and their products to avoid offending Beijing.
 Forbes is far from the only media company to incite controversy with its China coverage.
 After Bloomberg published an excellent series on the family wealth of Chinese leaders in 2012, for example, Beijing retaliated by constraining the company’s ability to sell its lucrative terminals in China.
 The company then partially repudiated its earlier work.
 Sometimes “we … write stories that we probably may have kind of rethought — should have rethought,” Bloomberg chairman Peter T. Grauer said at the time.
 Yet Forbes, majority owned by a Hong Kong entity, has to contend with the possibility that officials in Beijing actively expect them to steer away from controversial China subjects.